codrutalugoj/lesswrong-alignment-trends/README.md

 - eliminate the posts with the "meta" tag (those are meta posts on LessWrong we're not interested in).

 ## Modeling
-MVP: Topic Clustering using BERTopic
+Topic Modeling using BERTopic
-There are pretrained models that I should test first and then finetune on LW data depending on performance.
+- naive approach using pretrained sentence transformers
+    - further finetune the topics found
+- semi-supervised topic modeling - using the existing tags to inform the clusters
+- dynamic topic modeling to model changes in topics over time

 ## TODOs: